romacas01/eagle-banking/README.md

 Provide OpenAPI/Swagger docs with proper annotations.

-Add HATEOAS for hypermedia-driven APIs (shows REST maturity).
+Add HATEOAS for hypermedia-driven APIs.

-Implement a GraphQL API in parallel with REST (shows versatility).
+Implement a GraphQL API in parallel with REST.

 # Security / Compliance